frankgiordano/PlatformTracker/README.md

 ![Demo](https://github.com/frankgiordano/PlatformTracker/blob/master/demo/demo.gif)

+NOTE: It is best to use a chromium based browser with this application.

 The following project was initially developed in 2015.
 It was my first full stack project with AngularJS/Java.

 Current tech stack utilized for this project: